Theodore Garland Jr.: Awards

-In 1983–84, he was a Visiting Fulbright Scholar at the University of Wollongong, Australia, hosted by Anthony J. Hulbert.
+In 1983–84, he was a Visiting Fulbright Scholar at the University of Wollongong, Australia, hosted by Anthony J. Hulbert, and in 1985 he received the Outstanding Graduate Student Scholar Award from U.C., Irvine.

 In 1991, he received a Presidential Young Investigator Award from the National Science Foundation.

+In 2011, he was named a Hansen Distinguished Lecturer by the University of California, Berkeley.

 The University of Nevada, Las Vegas named him College of Sciences Alumnus of the Year in April 2017.

+In 2023, he received the Doctoral Dissertation Advisor/Mentoring Award from U.C., Riverside.

+In 2025, he was named the August Krogh Distinguished Lecturer by the American Physiological Society.